corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/operating/cm-backup.md

 Private keys used to sign transactions should be preserved with the utmost care.
 The recommendation is to keep at least two separate copies on a storage not connected to the Internet.

 {{< /warning >}}

+## Upgrading

+For information about upgrading, see [Upgrading a node to Corda 4.6](../../node-upgrade-notes.md).